Thursday, November 29, 2018

 CB: Thiago Silva (Brazil)

 Thiago Silva became the most expensive defender in history when he moved from Milan to Paris St. Germain.
 In Brazil, he played for Juventude and Fluminense, helping Fluminense to the Final of Copa Libertadores in 2008.
+In 2020, he moved to Chelsea.
 For the national team, he was the captain of Brazil ill-fated team in World Cup 2014, but did not play against Germany in the semifinal.
-He was an unused sub at the WC Finals in 2010.
+He was an unused sub at the World Cup Finals in 2010.

 CB/DM: Marcel Desailly (France)